scaljeri/agario/README.md

 ### agarly.com - Play it like a PRO
 Although agar.io is a great game, [agarly](http://agarly.com/2W41j) is a variant of this game with a lot of action and a lot more fun.
-It is a game where you have to be fast and trick you opponents all the time.
+It is a game where you have to be fast and trick your opponents all the time.
 Maybe in the far future I'll write a bot for this game too, but until then you have to do it with human-play only.
 I've written a hack which enables you to shoot with any key (not **spacebar** of course).
-This way you can switch faster between splitting (**spacebar**) and merging (**shooting**).
+This way you can switch faster between splitting and merging by shooting.
 Copy-past the code below into your browser's console (tested in Chrome only) and you can play as a PRO!

     (function (w) {